 Bit Description 7:4 Reserved.
 Read as 0.
 3:0 Ignore Color Plane [3:0].
-Note that these bits have effect only when bit 3 of the Graphics Mode Register (GR05) is set to 1 to select read mode 1.
+These bits have effect only when bit 3 of the Graphics Mode Register (GR05) is set to 1 to select read mode 1.
 0 = The corresponding bit in the Color Compare Register (GR02) will not be included in color comparisons.
 1 = The corresponding bit in the Color Compare Register (GR02) is used in color comparisons.

-1.3.10 GR08 - Bit Mask Register
+GR08 - Bit Mask Register

-Bit Description Bit Mask.
-7:0 0 = The corresponding bit in each of the 4 memory planes is written to with the corresponding bit in the memory read latches.
+Bit Description 7:0 Bit Mask.
+0 = The corresponding bit in each of the 4 memory planes is written to with the corresponding bit in the memory read latches.
 1 = Manipulation of the corresponding bit in each of the 4 memory planes via other mechanisms is enabled.
-Notes: • This bit mask applies to any writes to the addressed byte of any or all of the 4 memory planes, simultaneously. • This bit mask is applicable to any data written into the frame buffer by the CPU, including data that is also subject to rotation, logical functions (AND, OR, XOR), and Set/Reset.
+This bit mask applies to any writes to the addressed byte of any or all of the 4 memory planes, simultaneously.
+This bit mask is applicable to any data written into the frame buffer by the CPU, including data that is also subject to rotation, logical functions (AND, OR, XOR), and Set/Reset.
 To perform a proper read-modify-write cycle into frame buffer, each byte must first be read from the frame buffer by the CPU (and this will cause it to be stored in the memory read latches), this Bit Mask Register must be set, and the new data then written into the frame buffer by the CPU.